Prerequisites to Install Calibo Accelerate Orchestrator Agent on Amazon EKS Cluster by Using mTLS

 On the next page, provide the secret name.
 For more information, refer to AWS documentation.

-Lazsa Orchestrator Agent uses this placeholder secret to store its API key.
-This key is used to authenticate the API requests sent from the Lazsa Platform.
+Calibo Accelerate Orchestrator Agent uses this placeholder secret to store its API key.
+This key is used to authenticate the API requests sent from the Calibo Accelerate platform.

 -